cpraveen/numa/newton_cotes.md

 print("sum(|w|) = ", sum(abs(w)))
 ```

-Because the weights are large in size, there is also more roundoff error when we add them, the sum is not exactly one.
+Because the weights are large in size and take both signs, there is also more roundoff error when we add them, and the sum is not exactly one.
+This error increases as we use more points.
 :::